crabmusket/haskell-simple-concurrency/src/tutorial.md

  1. Learn more about Go's concurrency primitives by translating them.
     Go is frequently praised for its built-in channels and goroutines, so I was naturally interested.
-    But at the same time, I'd like to see how we can build up roughly equivalent features in another language.
+    But at the same time, I'd like to see how we can achieve similar results in Haskell.
  2. Learn more about Haskell's concurrency libraries - and hopefully teach you about them, too.
     I haven't had much cause to use them, so I'm keen to get my hands dirty and solidify my knowledge.
  3. Hopefully reach out to interested non-Haskellers who may not know about some of these features.
     Ah yes, my secret motives are revealed.

+Throughout the tutorial, and especially in [the last chapter](#further-reading), I've collected some references for those interested in going further with concurrency and parallelism in Haskell.
+This includes recommendations of libraries that can simplify your concurrency experience, or provide higher-level abstractions for you to work with.
+In the main body of the tutorial, though, I'll be sticking with the lower-level libraries provided in GHC's `base` package, or in the Haskell Platform.

 > ##### An aside
 >